cartland/instant-runoff/README.md

 6\.
 From the form spreadsheet go to "Tools" -> "Script Editor..."

 7\.
-Copy the code from instant-runoff.js into the editor.
+Copy the code from instant-runoff.gs into the editor.

 Save the project (may need to create a project name).

 8\.
 Configure settings in the editor and match the settings with the names of your sheets.

-The settings in instant-runoff.js should already match the example names in this README.
+The settings in instant-runoff.gs should already match the example names in this README.

 9\.
 Send out the live form for voting.
 If you are using keys, don't forget to distribute unique secret keys.